praveen-palanisamy/praveen-palanisamy.github.io/_posts/2023-07-01-insights-from-patent-records.md

 thumbnail: thumbnail
 ---

+## Introduction

+This post is about some of the insights I uncovered when sifting through my patents and inventions through the public databases online.
+Sharing with a hope that you can use the findings/process/tools to find insights and impact of your's/other's inventions.
+Let's start with a brief overview of the patent process and a summary/refresher of what different patent numbers, patent citations, patent family, etc mean.

 ## The patent application to grant process and what the different patent numbers mean

 Patent Application --~18 months--> Patent Publication --~3 years--> Patent Grant --~20 years--> Patent Expiry